-3.3.1 Fire alarm and detection systems
+- 3.3.1 Fire alarm and detection systems

-a.
-Regular testing and inspection should be conducted as per latest Singapore Standard / Code of Practice guidelines.:
+- Regular testing and inspection should be conducted as per latest Singapore

+Standard / Code of Practice guidelines.:

-- i.
-Fire detectors that are installed and maintained by tenants at their respective premises should be subject to random tests by E&D and/or its engaged M&E maintenance contractor(s). - ii.
-Checks should be conducted for obstructions such as partitions, racks, piled stocks or detectors located near air-conditioning/exhaust vents, in such a way as not to interfere with the effectiveness of the detectors' function.
+- If needed by, Fire detectors that are installed and maintained by tenants at their respective premises should be subject to random tests by E&D and iFM and/or its engaged M&E maintenance contractor(s). - Checks should be conducted for obstructions such as partitions, racks, piled stocks or detectors located near air-conditioning/exhaust vents, in such a way as not to interfere with the effectiveness of the detectors' function.